Digitalizer01/Word-Separation-Program/README.md

 ### Problem to Solve
 In this project, we will work with a set of words from the Royal Spanish Academy (RAE).
 The goal is to create multiple synchronized processes that separate words starting with different letters of the Spanish alphabet.
 You will be provided with a file containing all the RAE words categorized by their starting letter.

-The implemented C program creates a process for each letter of the alphabet.
+The implemented C program (written in Spanish) creates a process for each letter of the alphabet.
 Each process is responsible for gathering words corresponding to a specific letter and creating a file named after that letter.

 ### Main Process Tasks:
 - Create child processes.
 Once all processes are created, send a communication using pipes and signals to indicate that they can start their tasks.